Man who drove wrong way on M6 would have been charged over four deaths – inquest

 “Arran keeps us going every single day.”

-The inquest will be concluded later on Thursday with Ms Taylor delivering her conclusions.

-Last week at a separate inquest she concluded that Mr Woods’s death was suicide.
+Last week at a separate inquest Ms Taylor concluded that Mr Woods’s death was suicide.

 Numerous searches on the subject of suicide were found on his mobile phone, the court was told.